 Again – Your Hosting Company is Your Business

-If you run an online business, it is of the utmost importance to find out what kind of support they have.
-When problems arise and your site goes down are they going to be there to assist you?
+If you run an online business, it is of the utmost importance to find out what kind of support they have to build customer trust.
+You should know when problems arise and your site goes down are they going to be there to assist you?
 Or are you going to be waiting indefinitely for support and answers?
 Can you afford to lose customers due to a lack of hosting support?
-I luckily don’t have these problems because I host all my sites with Hosting.com.
+I luckily don’t have these problems because, I host all my sites with companies that meet the sourceNOTE requirements.
 To date, I have made well over 250 support calls and more than 95% were resolved in a matter of no time.
 I can’t speak for some of the other hosting companies but I am now very thankful that I have my business websites in the good hands of the folks over at Hosting.com.
 Oh, and my client will be there very shortly as well.

 Latest posts by Edward (see all)